 When making gummies in plain liquid, I almost always work with a ratio of 3 tbsp powdered high-quality gelatin to 1 cup of liquid.
 It consistently gives me a nice firm solid gummy (and a great health supplement treat).
 With semi-gelled bone broth; however, this would be more gelatin than needed.
 It could also exceed what the mixture could reasonably bloom.
 Tricky.

 You’ll need to estimate and work slowly.
-For this reason, I’m sharing my method and not a defined recipe.
+For this reason, I’m sharing my method, not a recipe.
 The gelatin quantity will vary from broth to broth.
 Starting with cooled bone broth, I assessed how viscous the partially gelled mix was and used this to estimate my gelatin powder.
 In the example treats shown in this post, the broth was thick, but still very runny.
 I went for approximately 2 tbsp instead of my standard 3 tbsp.

 Adapting the Blooming Process